 The type of content you need if you want to grow your channel is either incredibly beautiful or incredibly shareable.
 Now, if you’re not a painter or photographer, or your channel is simply not focused on something visual, focus on creating shareable content.

 Apart from authentic, heartfelt content, people also like to laugh.
-There are plenty of meme formats you can use and tweak to match your brand.
+There are plenty of meme formats you can use and tweak to match your brand by using a meme generator.
 If your target group is Gen Z or millennials, do run the content by one of their own to see if you’ve got the meme right.

 6. Make sure people can find your profile